thearbinaut/quantum-bitcoin-miner/README.md

 python bitcoin_quantum_miner.py
 ```

+## Contributing

+We welcome contributions to this project!
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get started.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

-## Note
+## Disclaimer

 This is a proof-of-concept and is not intended for actual Bitcoin mining.
 CPU mining is not competitive in the current Bitcoin network.

-## TODO

-- Implement full integration of quantum-inspired algorithm with Bitcoin mining process.
-- Add configuration options for fine-tuning the mining process.
-- Improve error handling and logging.
-- Create a requirements.txt file.
+This project is for educational and research purposes only.

-## License
+## Note

-[MIT License](LICENSE) (TODO: Add LICENSE file)
+The quantum-inspired algorithm used in this project is a simulation and does not represent actual quantum computing.
+It's designed to explore potential optimizations inspired by quantum concepts.